 The Promoter of SWIFF’s Nextwave Youth Film Festival (known as Nextwave – formerly [REC] Ya Shorts Youth Film Festival) is the Screenwave International Film Festival (SWIFF).
 Nextwave is open to all entrants in regional Australia aged between 10 and 25 years.

-Entries for 2020 are to feature the phrase “WHAT’S NEXT?” somewhere in their film.
+Entries for 2021 are to include the item ‘PINEAPPLE’ somewhere in their film.

 All films entered must have a rating recommendation of G or PG.
 Films with excessive violence, language or nudity will not be accepted.